iskv/web-project-stepik/README.md

 # Gunicorn

-Runs as a daemon on port 8000 with ask.wsgi (django) and on port 8080 with hello: app (wsgi app).
+Runs as a daemon on port 8000 with ask.wsgi (Django) and on port 8080 with hello: app (WSGI app).

 # Django application

-Django implements a simple web application - "Question & Answer".
+Using the Django framework, a simple web application is implemented - "Question & Answer".
+Application data is stored in MySQL database.

 Avalible functionality:
 * Ask (topic)